So, how much ya got?

 Imagine you’re an in-house consultant.
 You were hired to onboard the sales team to Salesforce, but the stakeholder who hired you isn’t dedicating time to define requirements or approve the project launch.… Read the rest

-Taking advantags of client visits
+Taking advantage of client visits

 As a Salesforce consultant, you probably don’t spend much time in in-person meetings with clients.
 This applies to independent consultants and those working with agencies.